 On Saturday we really didn’t get up to much at all.
 I followed up my Wednesday and Thursday sleeps with some more of the same, still a little sore and needing a bit more recovery.
+I received a personal injury, but thankfully I was able to visit Munley Law and meet with my personal injury lawyer.
+Right now I am just focused on going to therapy and recovering well.
 I guess as we get older we take a little longer to recover from all life’s little injuries.

 On Easter Sunday we headed out nice and early and hit Melbourne Zoo.
 I have to say it was a lot more popular than I probably expected.
 There were a lot of families there.
 And while I guess there is a lot more kids on the school days due to school trips to the zoo I prefer the school day visits.
 At least with school groups they are generally in somewhat orderly groups, on the weekends there are kids everywhere and too many prams and strollers to avoid.

 I still love watching the kids watching the animals, but when you have a group with multiple prams on one tiny little path leading to the gorillas or along the arboreal monkey trail it can be painful trying to make any real progress.